OEM-Sartorius-Data-Analytics/SimcaQ_Python_Scripting_Guide/06_PredictionInterface_0/PredictionInterface_Introduction.md

 predictionDataMatrix = hPredictedY.GetDataMatrix()
 ```

-Finally, we are ready to retrieve the predicted value for a given observation and Y variable by using the *IFloatMatrix* method *GetData()*:
+Finally, we are ready to retrieve the predicted value for a given observation and Y variable by using the *IFloatMatrix* method *GetData()*.
+For instance, to retriev the predicted value for the first observation and the first Y variable:
 ```
 iObs = 1
 iVarY = 1